AnchalChilwal/crm-sales-opportunities-analysis/README.md

 ## Dataset
 * Source: Maven Analytics-CRM Sales Opportunities.
-* The data  holds informaation about B2B sales pipeline data from a fictitious company that sells computer hardware, including information on accounts, products, sales teams, and sales opportunities.
+* The data is a B2B sales pipeline data from a fictitious company that sells computer hardware, including information on accounts, products, sales teams, and sales opportunities.

 ## Tools & Technologies
 * SQL Server